compound-finance/comet/docs/README.md

 ### Supply

 The supply function transfers an asset to the protocol and adds it to the account's balance.
 This method can be used to **supply collateral, supply the base asset, or repay an open borrow** of the base asset.

 If the base asset is supplied resulting in the account having a balance greater than zero, the base asset earns interest based on the current supply rate.
+Collateral assets that are supplied do not earn interest.

 There are three separate methods to supply an asset to Compound III.
 The first is on behalf of the caller, the second is to a separate account, and the third is for a manager on behalf of an account.